adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/modules/module00.md

 2. Go to the GitHub repository "MCW-SAP-plus-extend-and-innovate-with-Data-and-AI" or click the link in the next step :smile:.

 3. Navigate to [./Hands-on lab/Before the HOL – SAP plus extend and innovate with Data and AI.md](https://github.com/microsoft/MCW-SAP-plus-extend-and-innovate-with-Data-and-AI/blob/main/Hands-on%20lab/Before%20the%20HOL%20-%20SAP%20plus%20extend%20and%20innovate%20with%20Data%20and%20AI.md#task-2-create-an-sap-cloud-appliance) file and complete only the below sections to ensure you have an SAP test environment ready for the event.
-    - Task 2: Create an SAP Cloud Appliance
+    - Task 3: Deploy the Azure Resources (Skip step 3 as a dedicated pool and storage account are already part of the lab environment.)
-    - Task 3: Deploy the Azure Resources
+    - Task 4: Prepare sales data in SAP

 <div align="right"><a href="#module-00---lab-environment-setup">↥ back to top</a></div>